botworld-wiki/beatburger.github.io/_bots/bullwark.md

 commonMat3: "Rusty Cog"
 ---

-### Tips
-Put Bullwark in the front weakness is his rear since his shield is in the front

 ### 'Full Tank Build' by Hex
 - **BBCBB:** Strongest Defense is the best offense.
 Bullwark have a shield that can reflect damage and damage reduction by 30%.

-### Attack Tank Build by Hex
+### 'Attack Tank Build' by Hex
 - **ABCAA:** You can run but you can't hide from an attack tank, it protects and attacks at the same time.

+## Comments

+### Evaluation by Soft
+Highly competitive with [Chainer](/Chainer) and [Nozzle](/Nozzle), Bullwark is the most traditional tank out of the three.
+His movement speed is alright and he has a front-facing shield that reduces damage.
+It soaks a lot of damage, and more often than not he's facing the bot that's fighting him, but his shield gets deactivated when stunned.
+A classic tank and spanker.
+Tier A+.

+### Tips
+Put Bullwark in the front.
+Weakness is his rear since his shield is in the front